 “No qualms.
 In most developed countries there are Neurodiverse committee’s that can help you understand Tami effortlessly, cause you’ll get to hear the experience of other parents.
 By the way, do you know why your wife is stuck with with depression?”

 “Maybe it’s because she worries too much.
-She probably nagged herself into depression”
+She probably nagged herself into depression”.
+He responded at last.

 “Tayo don’t be mean.
 How can you say that about your wife?Is everything okay?”

 “See you .
 Guy it is because you’re not married, you can’t understand”

 “Tayo this is not about being married or not.
 Your wife is suffering from depression simply because she lacked support”

 “Lack support?
 That’s not possible.
 I work my ass off to pay for all the bills, Ibimina doesn’t work, she doesn’t do anything, she doesn’t contribute a dime!
 The only thing I stopped doing was to drive them to the hospital and she’s been mad about that for forever”.
 He panted heavily.
 “What more does she want from me?”

 “I am not talking about financial support here.
 I mean support in dealing with Tami.
 Tragedy set in because there was no support for her emotionally hence depression and anxiety.

 Tayo couldn’t say anything.
 He knew he had a hand in Ibimina’s depression but he didn’t want to think too much about it.
 He was already under enough pressure to face the truth so he pretended to listen to Alex meanwhile his mind was conjuring and relieving the image of Zara as she responded to his touch and how much he had enjoyed it doing it.